How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 6. Establish clear terms and conditions

 Create clear and precise terms and conditions for your affiliate program.
 Fully explain what constitutes fraudulent activity, such as utilizing fake clicks or stolen information, and specify the penalties for engaging in such practices, including warnings, commission loss, or elimination from the program.
-Use simple language to make sure that all affiliates understand the regulations, make these terms accessible, and update those regularly.
+Use simple language to make sure that all affiliates understand the regulations, make these terms accessible, and update them regularly.

 To summarize, iGaming fraud is a phenomenon that is becoming more widespread as the industry continues to grow.
 Because of this, it is important to learn the most common types of iGaming fraud and, most importantly, how industry businesses can protect themselves from fraudulent iGaming affiliates and other types of malicious actors.